capellil/IHPCSS_Programming_challenge_2019/README.md

 ### Download the source codes ###
 All you have to do is clone this repository: ```git clone https://github.com/capellil/IHPCSS_Coding_challenge.git```.

-It contains basic versions (serial, OpenMP, MPI, OpenACC and hybrid) for both C and FORTRAN languages.

 Note that you are strongly encouraged to work on the source files provided instead of making copies.
 To keep it short, you will discover in the sections below that multiple scripts have been written to make your life easier (makefile, running locally, submitting to compute nodes, verification).
 However, these scripts are designed to work with the files provided, not the arbitrary copies you could make.

-### Generate the binaries ###
+### Compile the source codes ###
 There is a makefile as you can see; it will compile all versions (serial, OpenMP, MPI, OpenACC etc...) and generate the corresponding binaries in a folder ```bin```.
-OpenACC requires the PGI compiler, so make sure you have the PGI module loaded (```module load pgi```) before you issue ```make```.
+OpenACC requires the PGI compiler, so we use the PGI compiler over all versions to keep things consistent.
+Make sure you load the right module with 'module load mpi/pgi_openmpi/19.4' before making, if you do not, the makefile will remind you.

-How does it work?
-Each version is compiled twice, once for the small grid and once for the big grid (see section below for definitions).
+What happens behind the scene?

+As you will quickly see, there is one folder for C source codes, one for FORTRAN source codes.
+Inside, each version has a specific file:
+* serial: serial.c | serial.F90
+* OpenMP: openmp.c | openmp.F90
+* OpenACC: openacc.c | openacc.F90
+* MPI: mpi.c | mpi.F90
+* MPI + OpenMP: hybrid_cpu.c | hybrid_cpu.F90
+* MPI + OpenACC: hybrid_gpu.c | hybrid_gpu.F90

+And of course, modify the file corresponding to the combination you want to work on.
+No need to make a copy, work on the original file, everything is version controlled remember.

 ### Run locally ###
 To make your life easier, a simple script has been written so you can launch your applications effortlessly: ```./run.sh LANGUAGE IMPLEMENTATION SIZE [OUTPUT_FILE]```.